AEP: 10-K Risk Factor Changes

 Read full text

-🟢 New in Current Filing The business and capital investment plans of AEP are subject to execution risks.
+🟢 New in Current Filing The business and capital investment plans of AEP depend, in part, on the continued growth and viability of data centers and large load customers interconnecting with the AEP System.
 (Applies to all Registrants) 🔒

 🟢 New in Current Filing Regulated electric revenues and earnings are subject to prudency review.
 (Applies to all Registrants) 🔒